bkwong1990/PygamePrimerFishBomb/README.md

 * Your score will increase over time and will increase more the faster the missiles move.
 Each active tank will increase your score even faster.
 * Missiles and tanks can be destroyed by bombing them or if your plane collides with them.
 They're worth 1000 and 10000 pts respectively.
 * The tank will shoot lasers, which can only be destroyed by bombs but will disappear in 1/6 of a second.
 They're worth 20000 pts.
+* To get on the high score list, you must surpass the current 5th best score on the highest difficulty settings.

 # Python Files